-Here, we are going to discuss some of the most useful and easy-to-use Microformats everybody should aware of.
+Here, we are going to discuss some of the most useful and easy-to-use Microformats everybody should be aware of.
 Take a look:

 Rel-nofollow: This an HTML attribute value regarded as a microformat mainly used to command applications not to follow particular links.